Heating oil explained

 Find out how to protect and maintain your heating oil tank, plus what your rights are if you're having problems with your heating oil supplier.

-All you need to know about being a heating oil consumer.
-From preventing leaks and stopping heating oil from becoming sludgy in icy weather, to keeping your oil safe from thieves.
-Plus how to deal with supplier problems.
+From preventing leaks and stopping heating oil from becoming sludgy in icy weather, to keeping your oil safe from thieves, we tell you all you need to know about maintaining and fixing your heating oil tank.

 Heating oil tank checks